evgromov/country-filter/README.md

 In the project directory, you can run:
 ### `npm test`

-Launches the test runner in the interactive watch mode from App.test.tsx file.
+Launches the jest-tests from App.test.tsx file.

 ### `npm run lint`

-Check eslint issues in project's code.
+Check eslint issues in project's code and npm run lint-fix if need to fix.

 ### `npm run build`